CatinhoCR/catix-freshxmind/README.md

 - `Pages`: Styles specific to pages like the home page
 - `Helpers`: Overrides to colors classes and spacings, etc.

-## Theme Customization

-The `fxm` prefix can be changed by running a search and replace on the theme's folder and replacing it for your desired prefix/theme-domain.

 ## Debugging

 Make sure to add the following at the bottom of your `wp-config.php` file: